 Many business owners using Google advertising think the highest bidder gets the top spot and that it gives them the edge in getting more business.
+Is that really true?

 Small businesses, in particular comment that they feel that they don't have a fighting chance against their larger competitor's ad budgets.

 Is that really true?

 Well, in this post, you're going to discover exactly how Google Adwords works.

 If you take notes, you should walk away understanding what you may be doing wrong and what areas of opportunity you have to improve your ad campaigns for your business.

 To watch the full video (8:15), scroll down to the bottom.
 Now, let the education begin on how Google Adwords works.